Darxo/Hardened/README.md

 - **Barbarian Drummer** now have +1 Action Point and grant +150 Experience
 - **Nachzehrer** can no longer swallow player characters while in a net.
 - **Necromancer** no longer have 20 natural body armor or **Inspiring Presence**
+- **Ancient Auxiliary** no longer have **Battleforged**
 - **Donkeys** now grant 0 XP (down from 50 XP)
 - Add face warpaint to all **Fast Bandits**
 - Peasant Parties now drop 0 Crowns (down from 0-50).
 Peasants killed in battle now randomly drop crowns, food or tools or a valueable ring.
 - Remove **Steelbrow** from Ifrit, Sapling and Kraken Tentacle
 - Enemies which spawn with **Spear Flurry** now automatically gain **Double Strike** (to balance out how bad that perk is by itself)

+### Enemy AI
 - Enemy archers are 66% less likely to target someone because of how many potential scatter targets are adjacent
+- Improve AI targeting for throwing nets: They value the targets melee defense twice as much.
+They now also value the targets initiative and prefer isolated targets.
+- AI is now twice as likely to throw a net or use a throwing pot/bomb while adjacent to an enemy

 ### Other

 - **Wait** now debuffs the actual Initiative until the start of that brothers next turn
+- **Swamp** tiles no longer reduce Melee Skill by 25%.
+Instead they now reduce Initiative by 25%
 - Encumbrance no longer lowers the fatigue recovery.
 It now only adds 1 fatigue per tile travelled per encumbrance level.
 - Armor Penetration is capped at 100%.
 Any Armor Penetration above 100% has no effect.
 Reaching 100% Armor Pen still has damage reduction from remaining armor applied.
 - Burning Damage (Fire Pot, Burning Arrow, Burning Ground) now remove all root-like effects from the targets.